ryanlabouve/ryanlabouve-articles/src/productivity-in-chaos-ii-daily-layout.md

 ## Scratch Doc

 I hate showing up unpreparred.
-It wasts the time of my coworkers.
+It wastes the time everyone's time when I am unpreparred.

-Haivng notes before you step into any meeting (i.e. on the scratch doc) is the easiest way to avoid this.
+Haivng notes before stepping into any meeting is the easiest way to avoid this.

 **The scratch doc** is my manifest of the day.
+It's notes for every plannign meeting.
 If I'm researching, it's a running log of what I've tried.
 If I have a meeting, it has the prep notes and the notes I take from the meeting.
 It has links to any useful spreadsheet/PR/doc that I've used that day.

 > At the end of every day I migrate my notes from `MarkdownEditor` to `NotesAsAService` in one large file.
 From this I can always reference old notes.